Robyn Byrne

 Robyn Byrne (born 23 May 1997) is an Irish darts player who competes in World Darts Federation (WDF) and Professional Darts Corporation (PDC) events.
 Her biggest achievement to date was winning the Winmau World Masters for girls.
-She has also won three gold medals in the WDF Europe Cup Youth and took silver medal in singles competition at the 2018 WDF Europe Cup.
-She took part in the WDF World Cup and WDF Europe Cup for several times.
+She has won three gold medals in the WDF World Cup and a gold medal in singles competition at the 2024 WDF Europe Cup.
+She has also won two titles on the PDC Women's Series.

 Career

 Byrne started playing darts at the age of three or four with her father.
 In 2014 she won every girls competition at the 2014 WDF Europe Cup Youth, defeated Lidia Koltsova in singles competition by 4–2 in legs.
 Few months later she participated in the 2014 Winmau World Masters.
 In the girls' competition, she confidently triumphed, beat Beau Greaves by 4–0 in legs.
 In October 2015, she was selected by the national federation to participate in the 2015 WDF World Cup.
 In the singles competition, she only advanced to the second round, where she lost to Katie Bellerby by 3–4 in legs.
 In the pairs competition, together with Caroline Breen, she won a bronze medal.
 She also won the bronze medal in the team and overall classification.

 She competed three times in the Winmau World Masters.
 In all tournaments, she lost in the first round.
 She took part in the 2016 WDF Europe Cup, but did not achieve satisfactory results.
 The following year, during the 2017 WDF World Cup, again together with Caroline Breen, she won the silver medal in the pairs competition.
 In the final they lost to Anastasia Dobromyslova and Marina Kononova from Russia by 1–6 in legs.
 In the singles competition, she advanced to the quarter-finals, where she lost to Aileen de Graaf by 1–5 in legs.

 In 2018, Byrne achieved the greatest success so far in senior tournaments, winning a silver medal in singles competition during the 2018 WDF Europe Cup.
 On the way to the finals, she defeated, among others Deta Hedman and Rhian Griffiths.
 She lost to Fiona Gaylor in the final, by 4–7 in legs.
 In the pairs and team competitions, she finished in the quarter-finals.
 From 2020, she takes part in tournaments organized by the Professional Darts Corporation (PDC).
 In March 2022, she played in the Women's Series final, where she lost to Lisa Ashton by 3–5 in legs.
 She remained at a good level to the end of the season, taking 11th place in the ranking.
 She also continues to compete in the World Darts Federation tournaments.